The Path to Rome: Summary

-While visiting the town he was born in, Belloc goes the local Catholic church.
-He says his prayers and notices a statue of Saint Mary behind the altar "so extraordinary and so different from from all I had seen before, so much the spirit of my valley" that he vows to take a pilgrimage to Rome.
-He makes five vows to sanctify his journey: to travel entirely on foot, to sleep in the wild ("sleep rough"), to cover 30 mi per day, to attend a Mass every morning, and to reach Rome in time for the High Mass at Saint Peter's Basilica for the Feast of Saints Peter and Paul on 29 June.
+At the beginning of the book, Belloc recounts a trip he took some months before his pilgrimage to the Paris suburb of La Celle-Saint-Cloud, where he was born.
+While there, he went the local Catholic church to say his prayers and noticed a statue of Saint Mary behind the altar.
+The statue was "so extraordinary and so different from all I had seen before, so much the spirit of my valley" that he vowed to take a pilgrimage to Rome.
+He made five vows to sanctify his journey: to travel entirely on foot, to sleep in the wild ("sleep rough"), to cover 30 mi per day, to attend a Mass every morning, and to reach Rome in time for the High Mass at Saint Peter's Basilica for the Feast of Saints Peter and Paul on 29 June.
 Belloc recounts that he broke each of his vows one by one except for the last.

-France

-Belloc begins his pilgrimage in Toul, which he chose as the starting point because he had "served in arms for [his] sins" in the French Army there as an artilleryman.
+A few months later, Belloc begins his pilgrimage in Toul, which he chose as the starting point because he had served in the French Army there as an artilleryman.
 Upon reaching the first town after Toul, Flavigny, he realises he has broken his first vow by missing Mass.
-His time in France is rife with admiration for the locals and overconfidence in his ability to cross a great distance.
+During his time in France, Belloc expresses profound admiration for the locals and is overconfident in his own ability to cross a great distance.
 Between Thayon and Épinal, he overexerts himself, injuring his foot and both knees, and realises he will not be able to maintain his vow of thirty miles a day.
-When he arrives in Épinal, he is given a balm by the local apothecary which makes the pain almost magically dissipate, though it becomes less effective throughout the journey.
-Belloc arrives in Belfort and discovers for the first time open-fermented wine, which he lauds.
+When he arrives in Épinal, he is given a balm by the local apothecary which makes the pain almost instantly disappear, though it becomes less effective throughout the journey.
+Belloc arrives in Belfort and discovers open-fermented wine, which he lauds.
 After buying some for the road, he travels some distance only to have his bottle come loose from his sack and shatter on the ground.
-He becomes so frustrated he has to sit down.
 Shortly thereafter, Belloc enters Switzerland.